microsoft/AzureMonitorAddonForSplunk/README.md

 The add-on consumes Metrics, Diagnostic Logs and the Activity Log according to the techniques defined by Azure Monitor, which provides highly granular and real-time monitoring data for Azure resources, and passes those selected by the user's configuration along to Splunk.
 It uses a Key Vault to store Event Hub credentials and ARM API credentials.
 Those credentials are retrieved by a Service Principal in the Reader role of the subscription.

-NOTE: Metrics has just been merged with the project.
-This readme is out of date concerning installation and setup.
-It will be updated in the next few days.<br/>

 Here are a few resources if you want to learn more:<br/>
 * [Overview of Azure Monitor](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview)
 * [Overview of Azure Diagnostic Logs](https://docs.microsoft.com/en-us/azure/monitoring-and-diagnostics/monitoring-overview-of-diagnostic-logs)